PratoolUSF/pratoolb/_pages/about.md

 ---

 <b>Biography</b> <br>
 Dr. Pratool Bharti is an assistant professor at the Department of Computer Science at the Northern Illinois University (NIU) in Dekalb, IL.
-He is interested in activity recognition, and mental health. <br>
+He is interested in activity recognition, and mental health. <br><br>
 <b>Primary Research Interests</b><br>
 Context-Aware Sensor Fusion, Embedded Machine Learning/ Artificial Intelligence, Computer Vision and Neural Networks